-A student who wishes to withdraw from the School of Allied Health Sciences must contact the Office of Admissions and Student Affairs to receive an Official Withdrawal Form.
+A student who wishes to withdraw from the School of Allied Health Sciences must first meet with program director then contact the Office of Admissions and Student Affairs to receive an Official Withdrawal Form.
 This form must be initialed by faculty or staff from specific areas within the Health Sciences Center.
 After the withdrawal form is completed, it must be returned to the Office of Admissions and Student Affairs for processing.
 Students who fail to complete this self-initiated withdrawal process within 5 class days will be subject to administrative withdrawal and/or dismissal from the School of Allied Health Sciences.